 - 2. The person assigned to jeopardy must be available 24 hours a day for the duration of their jeopardy coverage.
+That means: - Able to make it to the hospital within 1 hour - Make sure your cell phone and pager are on and working 24/7. - Be professional and responsible (sober and able to work). - Failure to answer jeopardy call is a breach to professionalism and has consequences (listed below).

+3. Coverage

-That means: - Able to make it to the hospital within 1 hour - Make sure your cell phone and pager are on and working 24/7. - Be professional and responsible (sober and able to work). - Failure to answer jeopardy call is a breach to professionalism and has consequences (listed below). - 3.
-Coverage - Interns will cover their co-interns, and seniors (2nd and 3rd years) will cover each other. - There will be a senior on First Call, a senior on Second Call, and an intern on First Call. - If more than one intern coverage was needed then coverage will be done as follows: intern on First Call then senior on First Call then senior on Second Call. - Senior coverage: senior on First Call then senior on Second Call. - If senior on First call was already covering for an intern and a senior coverage was needed then senior on Second Call will cover. - If more coverage was needed at any given time, we will call other residents to cover as we see fit and appropriate based on schedule and availability. - 4.
-Jeopardy call process: - Call the Chief Resident/PD to inform him/her of inability to work and reason. - You must CALL.
-Text messages and emails are not acceptable. - You must call before your scheduled shift.
-Please do not wait until your shift has already started. - Informing the Chief of absence from work after the work shift is done is not acceptable and will be considered a breach of professionalism. - 5.
-Chief/PD will call the intern or senior on First Call - You will be called on your cell phone first (please make sure it's working 24/7)
+- Generally PGY-1 will cover PGY-1, and PGY-2/3 will cover PGY-2/3. - There will be a PGY-1 on First Call to cover a PGY-1, a PGY-2/3 on First Call and a PGY-2/3 on Second Call to cover a PGY-1/2/3 - PGY-1 coverage: PGY-1 on First Call then PGY-2/3 on First Call, then PGY-2/3 on Second Call. - PGY-2/3 coverage: PGY-2/3 on First Call then PGY-2/3 on Second Call. - If PGY-2/3 on First Call was already covering for an PGY-1 and an additional PGY-2/3 is needed, then PGY-2 on Second Call will cover. - If more coverage is needed at any given time, the program may call other residents to cover based on their schedule and availability.

+4. Jeopardy call process:

+- Call the Chief Resident/PD to inform him/her of inability to work and reason. - You must CALL.
+Text messages and emails are not acceptable. - You must call before your scheduled shift unless of course there is an emergency or illness that started during your shift. - Informing the Chief Resident/PD of absence from work after the work shift has started or is done is not acceptable and will be considered a breach of professionalism. - 5.
+Chief Resident/PD will call the jeopardy resident - You will be called on your cell phone first (please make sure it's working 24/7)

 - If cell phone was not answered, your emergency contact will be called. - You have 15 minutes to answer the jeopardy call.
+Failure to answer a jeopardy call within this time is a breach of professionalism. - If First Call PGY-1/PGY-2/3 the Chief Resident/PD will call the PGY-2/3 on Second Call.

+6. Consequences

+- Any breach of professionalism to include, but not limited to, failure to answer jeopardy calls, not reporting to the assigned work shift, refusing to report the assigned work shift, will have consequences. - Consequences can include, but not limited to, assignment of extra jeopardy call coverage, assignment of weekend shifts, refer to internal medicine clinical competency committee, as determined by the program administration.

+7. Jeopardy Exchanges/Coverages

-Failure to answer a jeopardy call within this time is a breach to professionalism. - If First Call intern/senior did not answer or a 2nd coverage is needed, Chief/PD will call senior on Second Call. - 6.
-Consequences - Any breach of professionalism by failure to answer jeopardy calls, not reporting to the assigned work shift, refusing to report the assigned work shift, and others will have serious consequences. - Consequences can include but not limited to: assignment of extra jeopardy call coverage to be determined by the program administration. - 7.
-Jeopardy Exchanges - It's your job to find someone to switch jeopardy time with you.
-When you find someone agreeable to switch, email the Program Coordinator with the following: - Your name and jeopardy time. - Other resident name and his jeopardy time. - You have to CC other resident in email to ensure he agrees to the exchange. - The Program Coordinator will update New Innovations with the change
+- It's the resident's responsibility to find someone to switch jeopardy time with you or cover your jeopardy time. - PGY-2/3 can cover for PGY-1 - PGY-1 cannot cover for PGY-2/3 - When you find someone agreeable to switch/cover, email the Program Coordinator with the following: - Your name and jeopardy time. - Covering: The resident's name who is covering - Switching: The other resident's name and their jeopardy time - You have to cc the switching/covering resident's email to ensure he/she has visibility, and acknowledges and agrees - The Program Coordinator will update New Innovations with the switch/change after the resident cc'd in the email acknowledges and agrees